- Manage Your Risk

 Your body runs on food.
 Foods affect how you feel, how your body operates and your risk for diseases like cancer.

 No food or food group can prevent cancer and excluding specific foods won’t eliminate your risk.
-But eating a diet based on plant foods like vegetables, whole grains, beans and fruit and following some basic guidelines can help you reduce your risk for cancer and several other chronic diseases.
+But eating meals rich in healthy foods like vegetables, whole grains, beans and fruit and following some basic guidelines can help you reduce your risk for cancer and several other chronic diseases.

-Eating plant-based means at least two-thirds of what you eat is plants: vegetables, whole grains and beans.
-Fruit, nuts and seeds are included.
-So are plant-based proteins like tofu.
-The remaining third of your meal is meat, fish or animal products like cheese and eggs.
-There are several versions of the plant-based diet, including the Mediterranean diet.
+Pack every meal with healthy and nutritious foods by filling at least two-thirds of your plate with vegetables, whole grains, fruits and beans.
+Nuts and seeds are good too.
+The remaining third of your meal is meat, fish or animal products like cheese and eggs, or try plant-based proteins like tofu.

-Plant-based meals can be tasty and exciting, no matter what type of food you like to eat.
-Take your favorite meal and see where you can add more whole grains, vegetables, fruits, nuts and seeds.
+Healthy meals can be tasty and exciting, no matter what type of food you like to eat.
+Take your favorite dishes and see where you can add more whole grains, vegetables, fruits, nuts and seeds.

 Feed your body antioxidants

-Plant foods are important for your body because they contain antioxidants.
-Antioxidants are compounds that protect plants from disease and when you eat them, you benefit too.
-They help repair your cells and remove toxins you may have absorbed during your daily life, including toxins from pollution, bacteria and viruses, and additives and preservatives in foods.
+Whole grains, vegetables, fruits, beans, nuts and seeds are important for your body because they contain antioxidants.
+Antioxidants are compounds that protect plants from disease and when you eat these plant foods, you benefit too.
+They help repair your cells and remove toxins you may have absorbed during your daily life, including toxins from pollution, bacteria and viruses, and additives and preservatives in processed foods.
 They also have anti-inflammatory properties.

 Antioxidants are sometimes called phytochemicals and are in every kind of vegetable and fruit, plus some herbs and spices too.
 The color of the vegetable or fruit signals the type of phytochemical it includes.